parag1604/Linear-Models/README.md

 ## Theory

-Please note that the theory corresponding to the codes are hosted on [[link]]
+Please note that the theory corresponding to the codes is hosted on [[link]]

 ## Python Environment Setup